appbaseio/grunt-docbase/README.md

 # grunt-docbase

-> The best Grunt plugin ever.
+> Grunt plugin to generate html files from your docbase project.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`